CUBBERLEY CONCEPT PLAN RELEASED!

 The Cubberley Co-Design Process included four iterative community meetings where community-members work together to identify needs, propose opportunities, discuss options, and guide the master-planning process towards win-win solutions for the Palo Alto community.
 At each meeting, participants engaged in interactive activities designed to gather pertinent information and perspectives on key project decisions.
-Each meeting builds on the work done at previous meetings, however; anyone can join the process at any time.
+Each meeting built on the work done at previous meetings and culminated in the sharing of the draft master plan for community critique and input.

 THE CO-DESIGN MEETINGSThe Cubberley process has completed the four community co-design meetings.
 All were held at the Cubberley Pavilion.
-The meetings included 727 participants (462 unique participant).
+The meetings included 727 participants (462 unique participants).
 At these meetings, participants addressed both programming and site design preferences.
 Each meeting involved interactive exercises to gather community input on the future of the site.
 To find out what happened at the meetings in more detail, and to see the meeting results, click these links to download the Meeting 1, Meeting 2, Meeting 3, and Meeting 4 summaries.